Cruise Advice For the Best Palermo Port Experience

 City Buses (AMAT):

 If you need to go farther, city buses offer a practical option.
-The orange and blue AMAT buses run throughout Palermo and connect key areas across the city.
+The orange and blue AMAT buses run throughout the area and connect key areas across the city.
 Line 101 is one of the most useful routes, since it runs frequently and passes through the main center.

 Tickets & Validation: